Yvonne-del/BeastlyBits/README.md

 Unlike an animal anytime by clicking "Remove Like."

+To exit from the animal details page, press the ESC key

 # 🐞 Common Issues & Fixes
 ❌ Animal Details Not Showing?
 Make sure #animal-details exists in index.html.